End of year review of accounts

 - Trustees’ annual report.

-While the Charity Commission NI requires accounts and other documents to be submitted within 10 months of the end of the financial year, it is a Girlguiding requirement for accounts to be submitted to your commissioner within 3 months of the end of the financial year.
+The Charity Commission NI requires accounts and other documents to be submitted within 10 months of the end of the financial year.
+But, it’s a Girlguiding requirement for accounts to be submitted to your commissioner within 3 months of the end of the financial year.
 To avoid duplicating work, we recommend you submit your accounts to the Commission at the same time.

-To ensure you are fulfilling your legal obligations, check the Charity Commission NI website.
+To make sure you’re fulfilling your legal obligations, check the Charity Commission NI website.

 Girlguiding requires you to have your accounts reviewed annually.
-You should also make sure that you are following local laws regarding handling money.
+You should also make sure that you’re following local laws regarding handling money.

-You must also provide your commissioner with a copy of your annual accounts statement and statement of assets and liabilities, along with the signed and dated independent reviewer checklist and confirmation form no more than 3 months after the end of the financial year.
+You must also provide your commissioner with a copy of your annual accounts statement and statement of assets and liabilities.
+Also, the signed and dated independent reviewer checklist and confirmation form.
+Provide all documents no more than 3 months after the end of the financial year.

 You can use the Girlguiding accounts pack to assist with this.